Wowfunhappy/Mouse-Buttons-PrefPane/README.md

 ## 4. Run the *Side Button Enabler* app.

 The M4 and M5 buttons on your mouse should now work as `Forward` and `Back` buttons.
-If they don't, try using Activity Monitor to close *Side Button Enabler*, and then open it again.
-If the buttons still don't work, double check that *Side Button Enabler* is allowed to control your computer.
+Hold down the middle mouse button (M3) to enable side buttons's native functionality (useful if the side buttons are set up as shortcuts in Mission Control).

 ---

+# Troubleshooting

+Buttons don't work?
+Try using Activity Monitor to quit *Side Button Enabler*, and then open it again.
+If they still don't work, double check that *Side Button Enabler* is allowed to control your computer.

+---

 # Theoretical FAQs

-Q: What is a "theoretical" FAQ?
-A: A question someone could theoretically ask me, but hasn't yet.

 Q: Why did you make this?
-A: Because I wanted to use SensibleSideButtons on Mavericks.
+A: Primarily because I wanted to use SensibleSideButtons on Mavericks.
+The original version is only compatible with 10.10 Yosemite and above.
+And Yosemite looks ugly.
+I also added the ability to hold down the middle mouse button to enable the side buttons's native functionaity, which allows me to use the Mission Control shortcuts I set up in System Preferences.

 Q: Why is there no UI?
 A: The original app's UI was built using storyboards.
 Storyboards don't work on Mavericks.

 Q: Did you know this code is terrible?
 A: No, but I'm not surprised.
-I don't actually know how to program in Objective C, I just deleted a bunch of code.
-(And moved a bunch of code that I later realized didn't need to be moved.)
+I don't actually know how to program in Objective C. I just experimented until I found something that worked.

 Q: This app is great, who do I thank?
 A: The original developer, archagon.
 Go to http://sensible-side-buttons.archagon.net for more information.
 He accepts donations.